Eschatologue/CM_wiki/docs/class/cleric/life.md

 ### Level 17: Supreme Healing

-When you would normally roll one or more dice to restore Hit Points to a creature with a spell or Channel Divinity, don't roll those dice for the healing; instead use the highest number possible for each die.
+When you would normally roll one or more dice to restore Hit Points to a creature with a spell or :class-phb24-cleric: **Channel Divinity**, don't roll those dice for the healing; instead use the highest number possible for each die.
 For example, instead of restoring 2d6 Hit Points to a creature with a spell, you restore 12.

 --8<-- "includes/snippets/spells2/lv0-5.md"